-If you ride a motorcycle, moped, e-bike, or e-scooter, the best personal protection you can buy is a good helmet.
+If you ride a motorcycle, moped, e-bike, or e-scooter, you know the best personal protection you can buy is a good helmet.
 Whether you’re shopping for your first helmet, adding to your collection, or buying for someone else, this is a great time of the year to find deals.
-You can go all-out with carbon fiber and the latest racing lid, go for it, but there are loads of cheap motorcycle helmets available.
+You can go all-out with carbon fiber and the latest racing lid, but there are loads of cheap motorcycle helmets available.
 We rounded up the best motorcycle helmet deals available today for various types of riders.
 Below, we also included some useful advice on how to choose a motorcycle helmet.

 - AHR RUN-C Motorcycle Half Face Helmet — $34, was $47